- 2000: DEC in Fine Arts, Dawson College, Montreal, QC

-2001: Certificate, Art History Summer School, Cambridge university, Cambridge,
+- 2001: Certificate, Art History Summer School, Cambridge university, Cambridge, UK.

-2007: BA in Cultural Anthropology (minor Classical Archaeology), Concordia
+- 2007: BA in Cultural Anthropology (minor Classical Archaeology), Concordia University, Montreal, QC.

-In progress: MA in Archaeology, Memorial University of Newfoundland.
+- MA in Archaeology, Memorial University of Newfoundland in progress

 historical archaeology, identity, material culture, sensory

 archaeology and theories of embodiment, archaeology of African-American

 Maritime Consumption on Newfoundland's Petit Nord:

 Material Expressions of Identity on the Champs Paya Fishing Room (1540-1904)

 Excavations at the Champs Paya fishing room (EfAx-09) on Newfoundland's Historical French Shore have revealed many insights about the seasonal, shore-based, dry-salt-cod fishery in the New World.
 Over the course of five years of excavation, under the direction and supervision of Dr. Peter Pope and doctoral candidate Mélissa Burns, the larger project, "An Archaeoloy of the Petit Nord", has exposed the Champs Paya as a rich source of early maritime material culture, with over 20,000 artefacts recovered and researched by Dr. Pope's past and present students.